AngelMunoz/Perla/docs/assets/docs/v1/features/fable.md

 - There is no way to run tests at the moment.

   Current node based tooling has test runners like mocha that run unit tests on compiled F# -> JS code, Perla doesn't have an alternative for that yet.

-- Your builds won't be "local" anymore
-  While your F# code is local to your apps, the dependencies (such as react) are going to be imported from a CDN once built and bundled, you should evaluate if this is a concern for you.

 #### Migration Steps